 Columbia is a somewhat small borough located in the state of Pennsylvania.
 With a population of 10,388 people and four constituent neighborhoods, Columbia is the 105th largest community in Pennsylvania.
-Columbia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Columbia has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Columbia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Columbia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Columbia are a mix of both white- and blue-collar jobs.
 Overall, Columbia is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Columbia who work in office and administrative support (16.03%), food service (8.30%), and sales jobs (6.35%).
+There are especially a lot of people living in Columbia who work in office and administrative support (16.98%), food service (7.15%), and sales jobs (6.76%).

-The per capita income in Columbia in 2010 was $20,717, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $82,868 for a family of four.
-However, Columbia contains both very wealthy and poor people as well.
+The per capita income in Columbia in 2010 was $20,464, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $81,856 for a family of four.

 The most common language spoken in Columbia is English.
 Other important languages spoken here include Spanish and Arabic.